dotnet/docs-maui/docs/data-cloud/push-notifications.md

 For information about notifications in iOS, see [User Notifications](https://developer.apple.com/documentation/usernotifications/) on developer.apple.com.

 The following instructions assume you are using hardware that supports receiving remote notifications in an iOS simulator.
 If this is not the case you'll have to run the iOS app on a physical device, which will require you to create a provisioning profile for your app that includes the Push Notifications capability.
 You'll then need to ensure that your app is built using your certificate and provisioning profile.
 For more information on how to do this, see [Set up your iOS app to work with Azure Notification Hubs](/azure/notification-hubs/ios-sdk-get-started), and then follow the instructions below.

+To configure your .NET MAUI app on iOS to receive and process push notifications:

 1. In Visual Studio, edit the project file (*.csproj) and set the `SupportedOSPlatformVersion` for iOS to 13.0: